Spirent/py-stcrestclient/README.md

 python -m stcrestclient.adapt
 ```

-This installs a new StcPython.py client module, that can load the ReST API adapter or the legacy client module.
-If there is an existing legacy StcPython.py, as when run from in the STC installation directory, StcPython.py is renamed and will be used if `STC_REST_API` environment vazriable is not set.
-By setting or un-setting `STC_REST_API`, the same client scripts can choose between using a client STC instance or STC ReST API to communicate with test sessions served by TestCenter server.
+This installs a new StcPython.py client module, that allows existing automation scripts to work using either the ReST API adapter or the legacy client module.
+When the above command is run from within the STC installation directory, `StcPython.py` is replaced with a new file that operates using ReST or legacy (non-ReST) mode, depending on whether the `STC_REST_API` environment variable is set.

+- Activate ReST adapter: `export STC_REST_API=1; export STC_SERVER_ADDRESS=labserve_addr`
+- Deactivate ReST adapter: `unset STC_REST_API`

+Set `STC_REST_API` and `STC_SERVER_ADDRESS` in the login profile to avoid having to set these every login.
+This way automation scripts will use ReST by default.

+Nothing about the Python automation clients needs to change.
+They can be run as normal, and can even connect to existing existing TestCenter server sessions.

+### Running Without STC Installation

-Running the adapt script, to install the new StcPython.py module, and then setting `STC_REST_API=1`, allows existing automation scripts to run on a system where there is no STC installation.
+Installing the ReST adapter and setting `STC_REST_API` and `STC_SERVER_ADDRESS` allows existing automation scripts to run on a system where there is no STC installation.
+All that is required on the system Python, the `stcrestclient` package, and the `StcPython.py` file that was replaced when the adapter was installed.

-Nothing about the automation clients needs to change, including connecting to a TestCenter server session.
+To run your Python automation scripts, have `StcPython.py` in the same directory as your scripts, or its location is in [`PYTHONPATH`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH), set the `STC_REST_API` and `STC_SERVER_ADDRESS` environment variables, and then run your the automation scripts.
+The automation scripts should operate using ReST.

 ### Existing STC Sessions